 The Altitudes Bistro offers sandwiches, salads, burgers, and mains when you want to stop for lunch.
 At 3,770 feet high, you’ll enjoy lunch with a view.

-Nearby, visitors can see Coola and Grinder, two giant grizzly bears in a large fenced enclosure.
+Nearby, we always enjoying seeing Coola and Grinder, two giant grizzly bears in a large fenced enclosure.
 Orphaned at a young age, they would have perished in the wild.
 So, Grouse Mountain became their home.

 While grizzly bears are solitary creatures in the wild, Grinder and Coola have grown up as brothers.
 They do everything that wild bears do, including hibernating in winter.